MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 3. Lynne Robbins’ **Inbox** should include an email from the Alerts notification system (**Office365Alerts@microsoft.com**) to let her know that Holly Dickson has made a Mailbox permission change. <br/>

-	**WARNING:** Lab testing has shown that in some cases, it can take up to 15 minutes or so for the email to be received in Lynne's Inbox.
-You may need to refresh Outlook one or more times until you receive the email.

 4. Once the notification email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
 This opens the **Microsoft Defender** portal in a new tab.

 5. The **Microsoft Defender** portal displays the **Alerts** window, and it automatically opens the **Mailbox permission change** pane for this alert activity that triggered the email notification to Lynne. <br/>